Pearson cross-correlation in the first four black hole binary mergers: Methodology

 In brief, the procedure we adopt is the following: we take the GWOSC calibrated gravitational wave strain data of LIGO Hanford and LIGO Livingston around the events GW150914, GW151012, GW151226 and GW170104; we whiten and bandpass the data of each event and each detector individually; we calculate the Pearson cross-correlation between the data streams of the detectors before and after subtracting best-fit general relativity waveforms; and we check the statistical significance of the obtained correlations with the statistical fluctuations arising in pure noise.
 We now describe the choices of these steps and their reasons.

 We choose here to whiten the data, rather than notch them with a list of frequency lines.
 This simplifies our analysis, providing a unique criterion applicable to every event without requiring a complete list of individual lines to be notched.
 Such a list, varying from event to event, does not exist in general and would need to be generated by hand with some judgement (we note that Ref.~\cite{Creswell:2017rbh} also uses whitening for their analysis of GW151226 and GW170104).
-Applying a whitening filter, based on extended periods of detector data around the time of events, with the assumption that this provides a good indication of spectral noise at the time of the events, removes the need to identify spectral lines based on short time windows at the time of an event.
+This generalization of the analysis leads to a change of spectrum of both noise and templates.
+In particular, the whitening reduces the contribution of low frequencies to the residuals and cross-correlations.
 Whitening the data also more closely follows the practice in the wider gravitational wave literature; see e.g.~Ref.~\cite{LIGOScientific:2019hgc}.
 We refer to Ref.~\cite{Nielsen:2018bhc} for details on the whitening process we employ.

 We apply a bandpass to the data filtering frequency ranges that varies for each event.
 The chosen ranges loosely follow those considered in the GWOSC webpage~\cite{Vallisneri:2014vxa} which itself does not necessarily implement the values used in the published LIGO-Virgo Collaborations (LVC) analyses, but provides a convenient guide for our investigation.
 The high-pass frequency adopted in GWOSC is $43$\,Hz but the data at frequencies $35-60$\,Hz are usually highly dominated by seismic noise.
 We then round the high pass frequency to 50\,Hz for all events but the first one, for which we keep the choice adopted in Ref.~\cite{Nielsen:2018bhc} to facilitate the comparison between our findings and those previously obtained.
 For the low-pass frequencies, we typically use \gn{larger}{lower} frequencies than those chosen by GWOSC, which are 300\,Hz for GW150914, 400\,Hz for GW151012 and 800\,Hz for GW151226 and GW170104.\footnote{These values correspond to the option `fband' in the json files of the GWOSC webpage~\cite{Vallisneri:2014vxa}.} We in fact take a low-pass frequency not smaller than $200-300$\,Hz for these frequencies in order to be free of seismic and thermal noise, and sufficiently below the violin frequency disturbances at around 500\,Hz.\footnote{We ran some tests on power spectral density at about the time of the GW151226 event.
 For a low pass of 480\,Hz or larger, the data at high frequencies are still very noisy due to contamination at the violin frequencies.}